nithingowdanimela/CodeClause_Market_Basket_Analysis/README.md

 # CodeClause_Market_Basket_Analysis
-This Project is about Market Basket Analysis using Apriori algorithm in Python Market Basket Analysis using assocition rules - apriori technique in Two ways
+This Project is about Market Basket Analysis using Apriori algorithm in Python.
+Market Basket Analysis using assocition rules - apriori technique in Two ways.

 Association rules analysis is a technique to uncover how items are associated to each other.
 There are three common ways to measure association.